hauchel/duco/doc/DucoPerf.md

     n  Normal mode: tick 10 seconds
     x  eXit

 **a** gets all currently running miners and counts the miners having 'AVR' in the field software.
 These are added up per user and shown if the count is >= the number given. `20a` shows all users with currently at least  20 AVR miners running.
+As i always forget to enter the number and get all users, 10 is set as minimum.
+**A**  overwrites the lower limit of 10, `1A` gives all with at least 1

-**s** shows the AVR users found:
+**s** shows the AVR users found, only works after inquired by **a**:

     Top friends of AVR mining:
     0  oke96
     1  UNO1
     ...

-**t** selects the topuser with the number given, e.g. `1t` here selects  UNO1
+**t** selects the topuser with the number given, e.g. `1t` here selects  UNO1.
+`*** switchTopser exception list index out of range` occurs if number given is higher than top users available.

-**o** shows he users provided in privusers.py
+**o** shows he users provided in `privusers.py`

-**u** selects the user with the number given, e.g `5u` selects the user with number 5
+**u** selects the user with the number given, e.g `5u` selects the user with number 5.
+Guess why `*** switchUser exception list index out of range` would be shown.

 **b** shows the actual balance of the current user